-U.S. History: 19th & 20th century social history, crime & legal history, digital research & pedagogy, women & Gender Studies.
+U.S. History: 19th & 20th century social history, crime & legal history, digital research & pedagogy, Gender & Women's Studies.

 Hist 390: The Digital Past